pbmanis/acq4-documentation/source/userGuide/userInterface/functionGenerator.rst

 Advanced mode
 -------------

-Clicking the **Advanced** button causes the user interface to display a text box in which a python expression may be written.
+Clicking the **Advanced** button causes the user interface to display a text box in which a python expression or statements may be written.
 If a waveform was already specified in simple mode, then clicking **Advanced** will automatically generate an equivalent function (but note that the translation does not work in the opposite direction; changes made in advanced mode will not carry over when switching back to simple mode).

     .. figure:: images/functionGenerator4.png

-The Python expression supplied must evaluate to a numpy array with the correct number of samples.
+If a Python expression is supplied, it must evaluate to a `NumPy array <http://docs.scipy.org/doc/numpy-1.8.0/reference/arrays.html>`_ with the correct number of samples.
+Alternatively, multiple Python statements may be given, ending in a return statement that returns the output array.
 The values in the array must always be expressed as *unscaled* units (eg. amperes instead of nano- or picoamperes).
 This is done to avoid any ambiguity about the required scaling in different contexts.
 The environment for evaluating the function is defined as follows:

-1. Global variables ``nPts`` and ``rate`` are defined.
+1. Global variables ``nPts`` and ``rate`` are defined indicating the required number of points and sample rate.
 2. ACQ4's :ref:`unit symbols <devUnitSymbols>` are imported into the global namespace, allowing the code to be written unambiguously with more 'naturally' scaled values.
-3. ``from numpy import *`` is run at the global namespace and provides a large collection of array and numerical functions.
+3. NumPy is imported as 'np' in the global namespace.
+This provides a large collection of array and numerical functions.
 4. Several convenience functions are defined that simplify the construction of common waveform components:

    * **steps**(times, values, [base=0.0])